(Click on imagine to enlarge/Hit back arrow to return)

 When my Pearces first came to northern Allegheny County, PA, there were few Methodist congregations and church buildings, especially in what would be considered the wilderness frontier of Pine Township.
 They joined their Scotch-Irish neighbors and worshiped at Cross Roads Presbyterian, a young congregation first served by itinerant preachers from Pittsburgh.
 My Grandfather Wesley Herron Pearce’s (1876-1955) middle name paid tribute to the Rev. Francis Herron (1774-1860), of First Presbyterian, who often rode out to preach at Cross Roads.

 It wasn’t long before the Pearce, English, and other local Wesleyan families met to worship and study the Bible in each others homes.
-Soon money and volunteers were gathered to build their own Methodist church, which they called “Salem,” derived from the Hebrew for “peace.”
+Soon money was raised and volunteers were gathered to build their own Methodist church, which they called “Salem,” derived from the Hebrew for “peace.”
 Salem Methodist was relocated to the nearby town of Wexford when the railroad to Erie was constructed.
 Watch a YouTube presentation about the history of our church, which includes a reference to the Pearces.

-We raised our children in the Jennerstown United Methodist Church, Somerset County, PA, because that’s where Susan’s parents went after a mild dispute over a merger of local Lutheran churches.
-It was close by, and many of our friends and neighbors went there.
+My wife and I raised our children in the Jennerstown United Methodist Church, Somerset County, PA, because that’s where Susan’s parents went after a mild dispute over a merger of local Lutheran churches.
+It was close by, and many of our friends and neighbors also went there.
 In the kids’ teenage years we moved our membership to the more distant Presbyterian and subsequently Lutheran churches in Johnstown.
 There were more diverse opportunities for young people there, but probably the main reason was to satisfy Susan and my desire to serve God through our music, she as a singer and me as a organist.
 A complete personal history may be found in the series “Christianity Comes Home.”
-After the kids were gone, we moved back to the Jennerstown church.
+After the kids were gone, we moved our membership back to the Jennerstown church.
 I had not known about my Pearce family’s historical association with John Wesley’s Methodist movement until some years later.
 I was researching for a graduate paper on my favorite British poet, William Blake (1757-1827), when I stumbled upon the Journal of John Wesley. and his mention of men surnamed Pearce.
 Later, as I began my family history hobby, I traced my Pearce origins to Wiltshire in Southwest England, a hotbed of 18th century Methodism.

 My Great-great grandparents Richard and Susan had been joined in matrimony in 1813 in London in what was called, “The Queen’s Church,” a Church of England congregation popular with the royals.
 Charles Wesley had been the organist there years earlier.
 The irony is that though Richard was from a Methodist tradition, he married into an Austen family line of English Baptist elders and preachers, also non-conformists.
 The Queen’s Church must have seemed to be a foreign environment.
 Great-great grandfather Richard Pearce’s family, like John and his father Samuel Wesley, probably had to regularly sign a document to the effect that they were at odds with the Church of England.
 This surely seems strange today in our land of religious freedom.